When Is the Best Time

 Spring arrives, and average temps climb up to 17°C; however, nights are still chilly on average 10°C. Expect the same amount of rainfall as in Feb and March.
 Usually, there are brief showers only.
 The number of visitors increases significantly during Easter.
 Advanced booking for your stay around Cinque Terre is recommended.

 Lovely temperatures on average around 21°C and decreasing precipitation.
-It is a wonderful month, and nature is in full bloom but consider Cinque Terre starts to get crowded.
+It is a wonderful month, and nature is in full bloom but consider Cinque Terre is starting to get crowded.

 Now it is hot during the day on average 28°C but can climb up above 30°C. Nights are warm, around 20°C. The sea is heating up as well; temps are around 25°C. Usually, July is the driest month of the year, but heavy thunderstorms occur.
 Cinque Terre is overrun, which may spoil your trip.
 Where ever you want to go, you have to line up.
 To escape the crowds and enjoy this magical place, you have to get up early and walk around from sunrise onwards.
 Evenings are also quieter because the ferry doesn’t operate at this time of the day.

 This is the worst month of the year.
-In August are the Italian school holidays, companies are closed.
-If possible, avoid this month for your visit.
-Only during the early morning and evening crowds are bearable.
+In August are the Italian school holidays, and companies are closed.
+If possible, avoid this month for your visit, only during the early morning and evening crowds are bearable.
 It’s also a hot and relatively dry month with day temps on average around 28°C.

 Fall arrives, and the leaves of the grape wine change their colour.
 Temps are still pleasant, around 20°C during the day.
 Nights are cool, about 12°C on average.
 Increasing precipitation; October and November are the wettest.
 However, it is still busy in the area.
 The crowds thin out at the end of October.
 The boats operate weather depending.